The Best Gaming Setup For Beginners [Gaming Setup Ideas!]

 I’m here to help!

-By the end of this video, you should have a great idea of some fantastic set ups that you can get started with right away, and we’ll also compare a couple of popular mic options in case you feel like screaming obscenities at people when you inevitably die and get mad!
+By the end of this article, you should have a great idea of some fantastic setups that you can get started with right away, and we’ll also compare a couple of popular mic options in case you feel like screaming obscenities at people when you inevitably die and get mad!

-Greetings mate, and Welcome aboard..
-Stuart Charles here, homestudiobasics.com helping YOU make sound decisions leading to a beautiful audio experience, that will make you fall in love with music, all over again soo.. don’t want to read?!
+Greetings mate, and Welcome aboard… Stuart Charles here, homestudiobasics.com helping YOU make sound decisions leading to a beautiful audio experience, that will make you fall in love with music, all over again so.. don’t want to read?!

 Don’t forget to leave me some love and subscribe! <3